-- A family medicine physician is a doctor who takes care of patients of all ages.
-Family medicine physicians are trained to take care of children, but also have training in other areas, such as bone health, women’s health, or general internal medicine.
+- A family physician (FP) is a doctor who takes care of patients of all ages.
+Family physicians are trained to take care of children, but they also have training in other areas, such as bone health, women’s health, or general internal medicine.

 - What is the doctor’s personality like?